robprob/robprob/README.md

-## Liam Haney, Data Scientist
+## :monkey: Liam Haney, Data Scientist
 Data scientist with a background in medicine and a passion for leveraging machine learning and AI to solve complex problems.
 My career is anchored in a deep commitment to improve lives through a relentless desire to learn.
 Feel free to reach out!
 I hope you have a great day :)

 ### Primary Skillset
-- Programming: Java, Python, C
+- Programming: :coffee: | :snake: | :copyright:
 - Database: PostgreSQL, Git
 - Visualization: Power BI